Cat & Dog Teeth Cleaning is a Health

 Reducing the Risk of Dental Disease with Professional Care

-Levan Road Veterinary Hospital is equipped to offer dental services ranging from routine dental scaling and polishing to oral surgery.
+Levan Road Veterinary Hospital is equipped to offer pet dental care services ranging from routine dental scaling and polishing to oral surgery.

 Our dental services include: